LinkedInLearning/essential-jenkins-2468076/Ch02/02_04-use-variables-in-a-pipeline/README.md

 Environment variables can be set globally for an entire pipeline.
 Or they can be set locally in a stage.

 # currentBuild variables
-Current build variables allow pipeline steps to reference the state of a build while its running.
+"currentBuild" variables (the name is case sensitive) allow pipeline steps to reference the state of a build while its running.

 # Global Variables Reference
 You can find documentation for global variables by starting on the homepage for a pipeline job and then viewing: